beyounglabs/consul/README.md

 example-redis.service.consul
 ```

-If the container is a http based container, like NGINX, you can use the .app final in port 80 or 3000:
+If the container is a http based container, like NGINX, you can use the .develop final in port 80 or 3000:

 ```
-my-node.app:3000
+my-node.develop:3000
 ```

 This will redirect to: